Gay Twitter erupts in poppers memes after FDA’s national warning

 In case there was any confusion, the Food and Drug Administration is not into poppers.

-In a series of tweets on June 24–yes, that was Pride Friday in NYC and San Francisco–the FDA urged folks to stop buying and selling the alkl nitrate inhalants, citing an uptick in reported death and hospitalizations linked to their use.
+In a series of tweets, the FDA urged folks to stop buying and selling the alkyl nitrate inhalants, citing an uptick in reported death and hospitalizations linked to their use.

 “These products are marketed as nail polish removers but are being ingested or inhaled for recreational use,” the statement reads.